-Market food – 5-8eur per person/day fruit, vegetables and food for most needs if you don’t dine out.
+Market food – 5-8eur per person/day fruit, vegetables and food for most needs, if you don’t dine out.
 500ml bottles of various Lithuanian beers about 0.85-1.10 eur.

 Many Lithuania museums typically 3 to 6eur admission.

-Frugal travelers can get by in Lithuania for $15 to $20 per day for food and drink and dine reasonably well or around $25 to $35 per day all in with some transportation and activities, excluding lodging.
+Frugal travelers can get by in Lithuania for $15 to $20 per day for food and drink and dine reasonably well for around $25 to $35 per day all in with some transportation and activities, excluding lodging.
 Our three days of pubbing and dining in nice Old Town cafes and along the Dane River in Klaipeda made our expenses closer to $50 per person per day for lunch and dinner daily in restaurants with plenty of beer in the pubs for World Cup matches.

 Poland Cost of Travel

-After a week in Stockholm July 2016, our first night in Krakow was like finding dining nirvana.
+After a week in Stockholm July 2016, our first night in Krakow was like finding cheap dining nirvana.
 The Bier Halle in Krakow set us back $50 for two large dinner meals and 3 liters of beer each.
 A liter of beer cost $6 at Bierhalle at the time when a 0.33l glass of beer in Stockholm at a pub was about $8.00 to $9.00.
-Familiarity with Krakow pubs keeps away from Bierhalle these days.
-I found places in Krakow since with $2.50 liters of beer.
+Familiarity with Krakow pubs keeps us away from Bierhalle these days.
+I found places in Krakow since that first trip with $2.50 liters of beer.